marcoms/babel/packages/babel-plugin-transform-class-properties/README.md

   let myBork = new Bork;

-  //Property initializers are not on the prototype. console.log(myBork.prototype.boundFunction); // > undefined
+  // Property initializers are not on the prototype. console.log(myBork.prototype.boundFunction); // > undefined

-  //Bound functions are bound to the class instance. console.log(myBork.boundFunction.call(undefined)); // > "bork"
+  // Bound functions are bound to the class instance. console.log(myBork.boundFunction.call(undefined)); // > "bork"

-  //Static function exists on the class. console.log(Bork.staticFunction()); // > "babelIsCool"
+  // Static function exists on the class. console.log(Bork.staticFunction()); // > "babelIsCool"
 ```